JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **A sneeze zooms out of your mouth at over 600 m.p.h**.
+And here is a just a random fact -  **Reserves from the Irish army were used as extras in the movie "Braveheart."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)